 It is thought that a single leopard will eat about 400 kg of meat per year, killing about 20 animals to get that.

-As we mentioned above, leopards are generally solitary – each one occupying about one square kilometer (0.4 square miles) in the Kruger National Park – and only come together for a brief period, to mate.
+As we mentioned above, leopards are generally solitary – each one occupying about one square kilometre (0.4 square miles) in the Kruger National Park – and only come together for a brief period, to mate.
 Mating occurs at any time during the year and the gestation period is about 100 days.

 Litters range between two to four cubs, with only around half of them surviving their first year.
 Cubs remain with the mother until they are about 18 months to two years old and, even after ‘leaving home’, mothers and their ‘grown-up’ cubs have been known to share kills.